shoaibazadc/Cybersecurity-Lab-SIEM/docs/setup.md

 ### Step 1: Prepare the Windows Endpoint

-Before running any simulations, disable Windows Defender on the Windows 11 VM to prevent it from blocking Atomic Red Team test payloads before Wazuh has a chance to detect them.
+Before running any simulations, disable Windows Defender on the Windows 11 VM to prevent it from blocking Atomic Red Team test payloads.
 Navigate to **Windows Security → Virus & Threat Protection → Manage Settings** and disable the following:

 - **Real-time protection**
 - **Cloud-delivered protection**